 1. Cartesian Robots

-Image Courtesy: Florian Schäffer/ An implemention of the cartesian robot
+Image Courtesy: Florian Schäffer/ An implementation of the cartesian robot

 2. Cylindrical Robot